 Why has uptake proven so challenging?

 One obstacle, certainly, is that there are genuine gaps in our knowledge, and we need a better evidence base for what works, what doesn’t work, and why.
-This will take tyranny-is-the-absence-of-complexitymore substantive, focused and targeted evaluations, and more in-depth and comparative research.
+This will take more substantive, focused and targeted evaluations, and more in-depth and comparative research.
 There must be more systematic sharing of findings about both successes and, perhaps even more importantly, failures.

 But perhaps the most important obstacle to progress on PDA is the political economy of the aid system and the negative incentives within the aid architecture.